 Have you used an analog computer before?
 If so, tell us your experience in comments

 Analog computers have disappeared from mainstream establishments and can only be found in select research universities and industrial facilities, and as experimental models for computer hobbyists.

-Electronic enthusiasts still fiddle around with challenges of this form of electronics because it measures real-time data to information as opposed to internal data processing in modern systems.
+Electronic enthusiasts still fiddle around with challenges of these forms of electronics because they measure real-time data to information as opposed to internal data processing in modern systems.

 They are also remembered as experimental contraptions and were far from achieving what digital systems have achieved by far.
 Despite championing parallel processing in better ways, they lagged behind when it came to usability for ordinary users.

 On the contrary, digital devices have proved easy to use and the resultant data easy to manipulate and store.

 In no way does this mean that analog devices and memorabilia are forever gone.
 It is obvious they played an important role until there arose better computation methodology and craze over personal computers.

 2. Digital Signal Processing

 Unlike analog computers which measured data to information in an infinite form, digital computers operate by estimating data input and output using the 0 and 1 binary mode, or discrete ON and OFF electric transmission.